-Although marine biofouling occurs in all oceans, the fouling risk is different in different areas.
+Although marine biofouling and barnacles occurs in all oceans, the fouling risk is different in different areas.
 In general, tropical or sub-tropical waters are considered high risk areas with rapid growth and settlement of organisms.
 With average global water temperatures increasing, high risk fouling is expanding, covering larger areas.
-Since the 1990s, trade patterns have shifted and a dominating portion of seaborne trade is frequenting ports located in warmer waters.

 The biofouling on a ship can also be influenced by a range of other factors, such as: design and construction, speed, idling periods, sunlight, nutrients and maintenance.

 Why are antifouling coatings needed?

 Implementing practices to manage biofouling will assist in saving fuel and costs, reducing the risk of transferring invasive aquatic species, improve ship performance and reduce emissions of air pollutants and greenhouse gases.